Flutter

 crashes that KSCrash couldn't intercept.

-Triggering a real native crash (testing)
+Triggering a crash (testing)

 Android — NDK signal handler + ApplicationExitInfo